8.5 Referral and Multidisciplinary Collaboration

 Follow upConfirm outcome and barriersAssume completion without checking

-A warm handoff may be the best answer when the client has barriers, high risk, or difficulty navigating services.
-It can mean helping schedule, connecting directly with the receiving provider with consent, or coordinating through a case manager.
-It does not mean violating confidentiality or doing another provider's work.
+A warm handoff is frequently the best answer when the client has barriers, high risk, or trouble navigating systems.
+It can mean helping schedule the appointment, connecting the client directly to the receiving provider with consent, or coordinating through a case manager.
+A warm handoff lowers no-show rates and preserves continuity — but it never means violating confidentiality or doing another provider's clinical work.

-Multidisciplinary collaboration includes working with physicians, nurses, mental health clinicians, peer specialists, case managers, probation officers, recovery housing staff, or family services when appropriate.
-The counselor should know the role of each professional and communicate relevant information within consent and policy limits.
+The ADC counselor works alongside physicians, nurses, psychiatrists, mental-health clinicians, peer specialists, case managers, probation officers, recovery-housing staff, and family services.
+Effective collaboration depends on role clarity — knowing what each professional does — and on sharing only relevant information within consent and policy limits.

-CADC scenario guidance: a client reports symptoms that suggest possible withdrawal risk.
-The counselor should not provide medical management or advise the client to wait it out.
-The exam-prep answer is to follow agency protocol, seek medical evaluation or referral, document, and coordinate as appropriate.
-Scope matters even when the counselor wants to help quickly.
+A client reports tremor, sweating, and rising anxiety that suggest possible alcohol withdrawal risk.
+The ADC counselor must not provide medical management or advise the client to "wait it out."
+The correct response follows agency protocol, seeks immediate medical evaluation or referral, documents, and coordinates with the medical team — scope matters even when the counselor wants to help quickly, because untreated CNS-depressant withdrawal can produce seizures and is potentially fatal.

 Test Your Knowledge

-A client reports symptoms that may indicate withdrawal risk.
+A client reports tremor, sweating, and rising anxiety suggesting possible alcohol withdrawal.
 What is the best ADC counselor response?

 A